Overview

 Opportunity Providers

-Organizations, businesses, and individuals looking for qualified wellness professionals to improve their services
+Organizations, businesses, and individuals seeking qualified wellness professionals to enhance their services.

 (e.g., event organizers, wellness retreats, hotels, fitness centers).